 Tax Treatment of a SERP

-Another advantage of a SERP is that once an employee enters retirement, their income level normally drops, putting them in a lower tax bracket than when they were actively employed.
+Another tax advantage of a SERP is that once an employee enters retirement, their income level normally drops, putting them in a lower tax bracket than when they were actively employed.
 This might lower the tax liability on the SERP payment.

-Risk to the Employee
+Risks to the Employee

 In other words, it’s not a guaranteed payout.
 If the employee leaves the company early or doesn’t meet the performance goals agreed upon, they won’t receive the benefits.
 If there is no risk of forfeiture, the IRS may label the benefit to be “funded” and immediately tax the employee.

-As you gain experience as a high-level executive, a SERP could become part of your negotiating package with a new employer or a renegotiation of your compensation package at your current employer.
+As you gain experience in a high-level executive position, a SERP could become part of your negotiating package with a new employer or a renegotiation of your compensation package at your current employer.